Katy Abbott, Composer › Buy Music › Introduced Species: (Symphony No. 2) orchestra

 The music of Katy Abbott is performed, recorded and broadcast around the world.
 Thank you for programming Katy Abbott's music.
 We'd love to hear when and where you perform it!

-© 2025 Katy Abbott Studio.
+©2026 Katy Abbott Composer.
 All Rights Reserved | Privacy Policy | T&C | Made with care